ukkiez/Dustforce-random-map-app/README.md

 In order to be as responsive as possible, RMA does not fetch data from [Dustkid.com](https://dustkid.com), but instead monitors the `split.txt` file locally to determine whether you've completed levels and the completion score you got for them.
 This file is a feature from Dustmod, which constantly updates it throughout playing.

-Most of the time, RMA can find it automatically.
-But if the installation is in an unexpected location, you'll have to follow the instructions in the App.
-This amounts to simply opening your Dustforce folder, or any folder within it.
+Most of the time RMA can find it automatically.
+However, if the installation is in an unexpected location then you'll have to follow the instructions in the App.
+This amounts to just selecting your Dustforce folder, or any folder within it.
+You'll only need to do this the first time you open RMA.

 ---
-> *RMA does not recognize I'm completing levels*
+> *RMA does not recognize I'm completing levels.*

 Make sure when you start Dustforce, you do it manually and not have it automatically open via a link (e.g. opening a Dustkid replay, or pressing Install & Play on Atlas).
 At the time of writing this, there is a bug in Dustmod that doing so will not update `split.txt`.